-The New Zealand Lawyers and Conveyancers Disciplinary Tribunal ("the Tribunal") was established with effect from 1 August 2008.
+The New Zealand Lawyers and Conveyancers Disciplinary Tribunal ("the Tribunal") was established with effect from 1 August 2008 by the Lawyers and Conveyancers Act 2006 ("the Act").

-The formal functions of the Tribunal are, broadly, to hear and determine: professional disciplinary charges of a more serious nature against a legal or conveyancing laid practitioner; applications to have persons restored to the roll or register of practitioners, or to allow their employment by a practitioner; appeals against a refusal to issue a practising certificate to a practitioner; and, various associated applications, including orders affecting non-practitioner employees of practitioners.
+The formal functions of the Tribunal are, broadly, to hear and determine: professional disciplinary charges of a more serious nature laid against a legal or conveyancing practitioner; applications to have persons restored to the roll or register of practitioners, or to allow their employment by a practitioner; appeals against a refusal to issue a practising certificate to a practitioner; and, various associated applications, including orders affecting non-practitioner employees of practitioners.